 During that semester, the faculty member must complete one of the below training options to obtain university online teaching certification.
 Faculty who do not complete one of the options for online teaching certification may not be scheduled to teach an online course beyond the provisional semester.

 Options for obtaining a Provisional Online Teaching Certification include:

 - If the faculty member has taught online or completed online teaching certification training at another institution (other than SPSU or KSU), then he/she can be awarded provisional online teaching certification.
-To complete this process, the faculty member should have his/her department chair request the provisional certification by emailing Dr. Cope a copy of the faculty member’s vitae that contains the online teaching experience and/or online teacher training information.
+To complete this process, the faculty member should have his/her department chair request the provisional certification by emailing Dr. Powell a copy of the faculty member’s vitae that contains the online teaching experience and/or online teacher training information.
 It would be helpful if this information were highlighted.

 Options for Obtaining Permanent Online Teaching Certification include: